How do I apply for FMLA?

 The FMLA outlines specific steps and employee must follow in order to be covered by the FMLA.
 The following steps outline the process through which an employee should apply or FMLA leave.

 If the eligible employee is requesting intermittent leave or leave on a reduced leave schedule and the expected duration of the intermittent leave or reduced leave schedule.
-In any case in which the employer has reason to doubt the validity of the certification the employer may require, at the expense of the employer, that the eligible employee obtain a second opinion the employee must return the form within 15 calendar days.
+In any case in which the employer has reason to doubt the validity of the certification the employer may require, at the expense of the employer, that the eligible employee obtains a second opinion.
+The employee must return the form within 15 calendar days.

 After employees are approved, they must submit the FMLA Notification Form within two days of requesting leave.

 After the leave is approved, employees should give 30 days’ advance notice when the leave is foreseeable unless.
 In some cases, a serious health condition may arise suddenly.
 When this occurs, the 30-day requirement is waived, however, the employee shall make a reasonable effort to schedule leave so as not to disrupt unduly the operations of the employer.
 For leave related to an active duty service member, the employee shall provide such notice to the employer as is reasonable and practicable.